rsdoiel/antenna/archives/2025/snapshots_2025.29.md

                     <div class="kg-cta-content-inner">

                         <div class="kg-cta-text">
-                            <p dir="ltr"><span style="white-space: pre-wrap;">Hello!
+                            <p><span style="white-space: pre-wrap;">Hello!
 If you are seeing this you are either early or currently attending my talk at DataEngBytes.
 Learning how to build an agent is one of the best things you can do for your personal development.
 Cursor, Windsurf, Claude Code and Ampcode.com are 300 lines of code running in</span></p></div></div></div></div>

 <br>